ychen-207523/Sentimental-Analyzer-Pro/README.md

 ---

 <a name="feat"></a>
-## What can Sentimental Analyser Pro do?
+## What can Sentimental Analyzer Pro do?
 |Feature|Description  |
 |--|--|
 |Product Analysis |```Sentimental analysis of Amazon product reviews```|